 That the opportunity to reach one’s potential is a basic human right.

 That by building children - by helping them to grow intellectually, physically, emotionally, and socially; by fulfilling their needs as they gain an education and discover their talents; by giving them the tools to take control of their own futures - they will grow up and change their world.

-In all that we do, we take on a grassroots community driven, holistic, and family centered approach.
+In all that we do, we take on a grassroots community driven, comprehensive, transformative, and family centered approach.